Evengard/wp-oauth-client/readme.txt

 * First version with supported applications as EVE Online and Google.

 == Upgrade Notice ==
+= 6.0.1 =
+Updated list of OAuth Providers.

 = 5.22 =
 Handled self signed SSL sites and slashes.